fuzzylabs/innovation-rag-search-retrieval/README.md

 2. Sparse Retrieval
 3. Full text Retrieval using BM-25

-We will also create a hybrid retrieval from combination of above 3 approaches and combine results using 2 fusion approaches : RRF and Re-ranker.
+We will also create a hybrid retrieval from combination of above 3 approaches and combine results using 2 fusion approaches : Reciprocal Rank Fusion (RRF) and Re-ranker.

 # &#127939; How do I get started?